bids-apps/BrainSuite/README.md

 * Mapping of cortical thickness estimates to the atlas space
 * Computation of subject-level statistics (e.g., mean GM volume within ROIs, cortical thickness within surface ROIs)

-The BrainSuite Diffusion Pipeline ([BDP](http://brainsuite.org/processing/diffusion/)) performs several steps to process diffusion MRI. these include:
+The BrainSuite Diffusion Pipeline ([BDP](http://brainsuite.org/processing/diffusion/)) performs several steps to process diffusion MRI.
+These include:

-* Processing of diffusion weighted imaging (DWI) to correct image distortion (based on either field maps or nonlinear registration to a corresponding T1-weighted MRI)
+* Processing of diffusion weighted imaging (DWI) to correct image distortion (based on either field maps or nonlinear registration to a corresponding T1-weighted MRI).
-* Coregistration of the DWI to the T1w scan
+* Coregistration of the DWI to the T1w scan.
-* Fitting of diffusion tensor models to the DWI data
+* Fitting of diffusion tensor models to the DWI data.
-* Fitting of orientation distribution functions to the DWI data (using FRT, FRACT, GQI, 3D-SHORE, or ERFO as appropriate)
+* Fitting of orientation distribution functions to the DWI data (using FRT, FRACT, GQI, 3D-SHORE, or ERFO as appropriate).
-* Computation of diffusion indices (FA, MD, AxD, RD, GFA)
+* Computation of diffusion indices (FA, MD, AxD, RD, GFA).

 The BrainSuite Functional Pipeline ([BFP](http://brainsuite.org/bfp/)) processes resting-state and task-based fMRI data.

-* BFP processes 4D fMRI datasets using a combination of tools from AFNI, FSL, BrainSuite and additional in-house tools developed for BrainSuite
+* BFP processes 4D fMRI datasets using a combination of tools from AFNI, FSL, BrainSuite and additional in-house tools developed for BrainSuite.
-* Performs motion correction and outlier detection
+* Performs motion correction and outlier detection.
-* Registers the fMRI data to the corresponding T1w anatomical data
+* Registers the fMRI data to the corresponding T1w anatomical data.
-* Generates a representation of the fMRI data in grayordinate space in preparation for group-level analysis
+* Generates a representation of the fMRI data in grayordinate space in preparation for group-level analysis.

 ### Group-level Statistical Analysis
 * Group-level statistical analysis of structural data is performed using the BrainSuite Statistics Toolbox in R ([bssr](http://brainsuite.org/bssr/)).
 Bssr supports the following analyses: